Let g(x) = _0^x f(t) \,dt, where f is the function whose graph is... | Study Prep in Pearson+

 1

-To understand why g'(x) = f(x), recall that the derivative of an integral with a variable upper limit is the integrand evaluated at that upper limit.
-In this case, the upper limit is x, so g'(x) = f(x).

-The other options can be ruled out as follows: g'(x) = ∫0x f'(t) dt is incorrect because the derivative of g(x) is not another integral; g'(x) = f(0) is incorrect because it evaluates f at the lower limit, not the upper limit; and g'(x) = x f(x) is incorrect because it introduces an extra factor of x that is not part of the Fundamental Theorem of Calculus.
+Step 3: Analyze the given options.
+Based on the Fundamental Theorem of Calculus, the correct statement is that g(x) is an antiderivative of f(x).
+The other options can be ruled out because: (a) g(x) is not the derivative of f(x), (b) g(x) is not always equal to f(x), and (c) g(x) is not a constant function since it depends on x.

+Step 4: Verify the reasoning.
+To confirm, note that the derivative of g(x) with respect to x is f(x), which aligns with the definition of an antiderivative.
+This relationship is fundamental in calculus and connects differentiation and integration.

-To summarize, the correct answer is g'(x) = f(x), which directly follows from the Fundamental Theorem of Calculus.
+Step 5: Conclude the solution.
+The correct answer is that g(x) is an antiderivative of f(x), as it satisfies the relationship g'(x) = f(x) derived from the Fundamental Theorem of Calculus.

-This problem highlights the importance of understanding the relationship between differentiation and integration, as well as the role of the Fundamental Theorem of Calculus in solving such problems.

 Watch next